Last Updated on September 7, 2023

 So you want to visit Dubrovnik Croatia, of course being in a tourist area the accommodation options are expensive and even in shoulder season the area around the Old Town is PACKED with people, so why not consider staying in Lapad?
 It’s just 4km away from Dubrovnik’s Old Town, which is around a 45 minute walk or a 15 minute bus ride!
-In this guide I share some of my favourite things to do in Lapad and the Dubrovnik area!
+In this guide I share some of my favourite things to do in Lapad and the Dubrovnik area.

 🕐Duration: 7 nights, 8 days